RoboTAG: End-to-end Robot Configuration Estimation via Topological Alignment Graph: Introduction

 To tackle these challenges, we propose \textbf{Robo}t \textbf{T}opological \textbf{A}lignment \textbf{G}raph (\textbf{RoboTAG}): A 3D prior is injected with a topological structure, which enables the co-evolution~\cite{liuff} of 2D and 3D representations, thereby alleviating reliance on labeled data.
 The name of RoboTAG reflects two aspects of our approach beyond abbreviation: (1) the framework acts as semantic tags for unannotated data through 2D-3D alignment, and (2) the end-to-end model can generate labels for in-the-wild robot videos.
 Specifically, RoboTAG consists of dual branches: a 3D branch and a 2D branch, which constructs a graph in a unified system of a robot and cameras.
 Nodes in the graph represent system state variables (camera extrinsics, robot joint angles, keypoints, etc.), while edges connecting these nodes are defined in two types: (a) forward edges that capture dependencies between variables, and (b) alignment edges that denote correspondences between equivalent nodes across branches.
 As shown in Figure~\ref{fig::header}, these edges form a topology containing closed loops defined with specific constraints, enabling 2D-3D consistency supervision over the alignment edges.
 These closed loops strengthen the graph topology and enable alignment across branches.

 With RoboTAG, the 2D and 3D branches are deeply intertwined, enabling co-evolution of both backbones.
-This design allows us to effectively utilize in-the-wild images as training data without annotations.
-Compared to existing methods, our approach not only improves performance by leveraging 3D priors but also alleviates the need for labeled ground truth when deploying in real-world scenarios.
-Extensive experimental results demonstrate the effectiveness of our method across various robot types and in both real-world and synthetic settings.
-This work opens new possibilities for alleviating the data bottleneck in robotics through self-supervised learning approaches.
+This design allows us to utilize in-the-wild images without annotations as an optional training stage.
+Extensive experiments across diverse robot embodiments and both real-world and simulated environments validate the effectiveness of our approach.
+This work suggests new possibilities for alleviating the data scarcity issue in robotics.

-Our contributions are summarized as follows: \begin{itemize} \item We introduce Robot Topological Alignment Graph (RoboTAG) for robot pose estimation, which effectively incorporates 3D priors and enables 2D-3D alignment. \item We propose a novel graph topology with closed loops that enables 2D-3D consistency supervision, allowing co-evolution of 2D and 3D representations. \item We achieve state-of-the-art performance across robot types and demonstrate the potential of self-supervised learning to mitigate the data bottleneck in robotics. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We introduce Robot Topological Alignment Graph (RoboTAG) for robot pose estimation, which effectively incorporates 3D priors and enables 2D-3D alignment. \item We propose a novel graph topology with closed loops that enables 2D-3D consistency supervision, allowing co-evolution of 2D and 3D representations. \item We achieve state-of-the-art performance across robot types and demonstrate the potential of mitigating the data bottleneck in robotics. \end{itemize}